fssa-batch3/utchikanna.neelakandan__web_project/README.md

 Scenario 1: Successfully view movie details

-Steps: Log in as a buyer.
+Steps: Log in as a user.
 Navigate to the movies listing page.
 Select a movie to view its details.